Whose Insurance Pays in a Multi-Car Accident?

 File With Your Own Insurer First

-File with your own insurer even if you're not at fault — your insurer can pursue subrogation (recovery from at-fault parties) on your behalf while your repairs proceed.
+File with your own insurer even if you're not at fault.
+Your insurer can pursue subrogation (recovery from at-fault parties) on your behalf while your repairs proceed.
 Waiting to resolve fault before filing often delays repairs by weeks.
-To see the full process, review how car insurance claims work before you call your insurer.
+Review how car insurance claims work before you call so you know what to expect from the process.

 Whose insurance pays if multiple drivers are at fault?

-Does my rate go up if I wasn't at fault?
+Does my rate go up if I was not at fault?

 Who pays my medical bills after a multi-car accident?